 Got fresh basil?
 Here are the best basil recipes for using that peppery herb, from pesto to drinks to pizza.

-Fresh green leaves of peppery basil are one of our favorite things about summer!
-There’s nothing that evokes the carefree days of summer more (except, maybe peaches!).
-Adding fresh basil brings an herbaceous hint to any recipe that’s irresistible.
-Basil is can be used in both traditional and unique ways: from classic Margherita Pizza and Basil Pesto to interesting spins like Peach Crisp with Basil or Basil Strawberry Popsicles.
+Fresh green leaves of peppery basil are one of the best things about summer!
+There’s nothing that more perfectly evokes the carefree days and warm evenings.
+Fresh basil brings an irresistibly herbaceous hint to any recipe, and it can be used in both traditional and unique ways.
+Try classic Margherita Pizza and Basil Pesto, or intriguing ideas like Peach Basil Crisp or Basil Strawberry Popsicles.
 Here are some of our very favorite basil recipes: and a little on how to grow this popular herb!

 A list of basil recipes must have a pesto recipe, right?
 This is our best pesto, with a bright green color and irresistible flavor.
 You can use either cashews or walnuts as a sub for the traditional pine nuts, if you'd like.
 They’re a fraction of the price and give pesto a fantastic texture.
 Pesto is perfect for using a bushy basil plant.
 It also freezes well and you can have pesto all winter long!

 What’s a more classic basil recipe than tomato basil soup?
 This one is oh so easy to make.
 Chop some veggies, simmer with basil, then blend.
 All hail the tomato basil soup!
 It couldn’t be cozier, and it’s perfect accompanied by crusty bread.
 This version is a gluten free, dairy free and vegan soup recipe, so it fits many diets.
 Also try: Tomato Basil Gnocchi Soup.